 You've already found the person you want to spend the rest of your life beside.
 The next step?
 Finding the perfect wedding venue for your ceremony, reception, and celebration of your lifelong commitment to one another.
 Remember, the backdrop for photos, dancing, eating, and all other activities will be at your wedding venue.
 That's why we work so hard to set Abney Hall apart from our competitors - so you and your guests can focus on love and living your new life while we work with your vendors and photographers to make your magic night a reality.

-Here are just a few reasons why guests choose Abney Hall as their wedding venue in Walterboro, SC, along with some helpful tips from our experienced wedding venue staff:
+Here are just a few reasons why guests choose Abney Hall as their wedding venue near Walterboro, SC, along with some helpful tips from our experienced wedding venue staff:

 Keep in mind that this is your big day.
 You shouldn't feel obligated to invite the college roommate you shared a dorm with for one semester.
 At the end of the day, your wedding venue should be one that can accommodate those closest to you.
 Abney Hall is equipped for both small and large weddings, consisting of 500 acres of forest, ponds, and lush natural beauty.
 Whether you want an intimate wedding with only your best friends or a grand ceremony with hundreds of people, we have the right amount of room to make you comfortable.